-National Learning Network provides a range of rehabilitative training programmes with individualised services allowing people to be supported in all aspects of their lives, including helping people to either return to work or to find a new direction in their lives.
+National Learning Network provides a range of rehabilitative training programmes with individualised services allowing people to be supported in all aspects of their lives, including helping them either return to work or find a new direction in their lives.

-Our rehabilitative training programmes support people between 16 and 66 who may have suffered a setback in life through either injury or long-term illness and have left hospital or supported care settings.
-We also support and deliver training to people with mental health difficulties, people who have learning difficulties who may have left school early or are transitioning from school settings, people with physical and intellectual disabilities and people with Autism Spectrum Disorder.
+Our rehabilitative training programmes support people between 16 and 66 who may have suffered a setback in life through either injury or long-term illness and have left a hospital or supported care setting.
+We also support and deliver training to people with mental health difficulties.
+These people include those with learning difficulties who may have left school early or are transitioning from school settings, people with physical and intellectual disabilities and people with Autism Spectrum Disorder.

-These conditions can manifest themselves in many ways such as social phobia, tiredness, stress and anxiety, stamina problems, poor mental and general health, poor eating habits, alcohol or drug dependency, poor or interrupted education, little or no work experience, poor management of a disability and a lack of integration in the community.
+These conditions can manifest themselves in many ways, such as social phobia, tiredness, stress and anxiety, stamina problems, poor mental and general health, poor eating habits, alcohol or drug dependency, insufficient or interrupted education, little or no work experience, poor management of a disability and a lack of integration in the community.

 About our Training Programmes